 Method 1: Reset the Snip & Sketch Tool

 Are you having trouble with the Snip & Sketch Tool in Windows 10?
 If the Windows + Shift + S shortcut isn’t working, don’t worry – there’s an easy fix.
-Just reset the tool, and you’ll be up and running in no time.
+Just reset the tool, and you’ll be up and running quickly.

 Here’s how to do it: